 Freedom of Expression

-The restrictions imposed on freedom of expression are concerned with the following areas:
+The restrictions imposed on freedom of expression relate to:

 - Obscene material

 - Publications, etc, on the grounds of race

 - Publications, etc, on the grounds of religion